 Smith, in his theory of absolute advantage, described that the countries’ trading should be based on absolute advantage.
-If a country has more efficiency in producing a certain item, then she has an absolute advantage in the production of that particular item.
+If a country has more efficiency in producing a certain item, then it has an absolute advantage in the production of that particular item.
 Similarly, the other country might have an absolute advantage over the production of some other item.
 As a result, both the countries should specialize in the production of goods in which they have absolute advantages of their own and then exchange the products with each other.
 This is how, both the countries will be benefited by specializing in and trading the products in which they have an absolute advantage.

-It is clear from the table above that U.K. needs 4 man-hours to produce a single unit of rice whereas, Japan needs 15 man-hours to produce the similar unit of Rice.
+It is clear from the table above that U.K. needs 4 man-hours to produce a single unit of rice whereas, Japan needs 15 man-hours to produce a similar unit of Rice.
 On the other hand, you can see that U.K. requires 8 man-hours to produce a unit of cloth and Japan requires only 6 man-hours to produce a unit of cloth.